llastowka-usgs/hazdev-gis/documentation.md

 <br><br><br>

 ### Earthquake Hazards (*haz* folder)
-There are currently GIS services for 1 project within the earthquake team.
-This project is for the **Quaternary Faults of the United States**.<br> <br>
+There are currently GIS services for 2 projects within the earthquake team.
+One project is the **Quaternary Faults of the United States**.
+The other is the **National Seismic Hazards Mapping Project**.<br> <br>

 GIS Services for the **Quaternary Faults of the United States** Project <br>
 For more information about the project itself please visit: http://earthquake.usgs.gov/hazards/qfaults/<br>